 And — although I’m not pretending this blog is especially popular — imagine all the other people who have read or are reading this blog, along with all the coincidences, choices, and unseen forces that led to this shared moment.

 None of your lives are the same.
-You are reading this for different reasons; you are sitting in different places; you are stealing free time from different work obligations; you are regretting different decisions; you are looking forward to different opportunities.
-To me, however, it’s not the path that led you here that matters, or even the fact that you are all going to ‘get’ something different out of this post.
-What matters to me is that you are right here, right now, sharing the same experience.
+You are reading this for different reasons; you are sitting in different places; you are regretting different decisions; you are looking forward to different opportunities.
+But none of that matters — in this moment, what matters is that you are right here, right now, sharing the same experience.

-Too many people talk about the healthcare debate as if all that matters are people’s personal histories — all the coincidences, choices, and unseen forces that have led them to this moment when they need healthcare.
-This includes if they landed a good job with benefits, if they went to college, if their parents make good money, if they’ve taken care of their health, or if they came to this country legally.
+Too many people talk about the health care debate as if all that matters are people’s personal histories — all the coincidences, choices, and unseen forces that have led them to this moment when they need health care.
+These histories include if they landed a good job with benefits, if they went to college, if their parents make good money, if they’ve taken care of their health, or if they came to this country legally.
 If any of these things didn’t happen, then perhaps they don’t deserve healthcare.
 If you did not come to this country legally — and can’t pay taxes — you aren’t entitled to use services paid for by taxpayers.
 If you came from a poor or working class family, or if you are working a job without benefits and can’t pay for insurance yourself, well — tough luck.
 Healthcare is not a constitutional right.

 And imagine, instead, that you are all in need of medical attention.
 It’s not urgent — maybe it’s a pain in your hip that makes it hard to walk, or a persistent ache in your abdomen that you know isn’t a simple belly ache.
 Maybe it’s headache that won’t go away, or a heart that struggles a little too much when you walk up the stairs.
 Perhaps all of you, sharing this moment, have a weird spot on your shoulder that might be malignant, or a popping in your back, or a cracking tooth that makes it hard to eat.
 In this moment, what is the difference between you?
 In this moment, with all of you feeling the same pain, the same dull anxiety that something is wrong, the same realization that only a medical professional can fix this — in this moment, how can you say that one of you deserves healthcare more than the other?
 That you deserve it more than someone else?
 That someone else deserves it more than you?